 Contrast that with the Incline Trainers, packed with fitness technology.
-All of them come with a year of access to iFit Coach, which allows you to utilize thousands of workout videos, personal training, and more.
+All of them come with a 30 day trial to iFit, which allows you to utilize thousands of workout videos, personal training, and more.
 Along with this access, there are 44 built-in workout programs on the X11i, and 50 built-in workout programs on the X22i and X32i.

 Also, the displays on these Incline Trainers are touchscreens.
 The X11i comes with a 10″ HD touchscreen, the X22i comes with a 22″ HD touchscreen, and the X32i comes with a whopping 32″ HD touchscreen.

 Machine Footprint Of Bowflex Treadclimbers vs. NordicTrack Incline Trainers

 Size-wise, if you are low on floor space, one of the Treadclimbers would be a better fit for your home than the Incline Trainer treadmills.
 Neither the Treadclimbers or Incline Trainers are able to fold up, so you will need to have the space to maneuver around the machine when it is both being used and not.

 The footprint of the Treadclimers varies, with the TC100 measuring 57″ long, 31.5″ wide, and 59″ tall.
 As for the TC200, it measures 55″ long, 31.5″ wide, and 62.5″ tall.